mdn/community-meetings/2024-03-27/minutes.md

 Unless you have macros.
 I think we can avoid them in our contributing docs.

 [Estelle]
 I mean, there'll be the sidebar macro, but that would be about it.
-Onside.

 [Ruth John]
 Yeah, I think that's a blocker.
 As far as some of the suggestions on where this link should go, I think we carry that on in the discussion.